jonatanvicente/sonar-jenkins-training/quizzes/quiz_10.md

 ## Question 7
 **Which of these statements is true about running Selenium tests headlessly?**

-a.
-Headless mode requires opening the browser GUI
+a) Headless mode requires opening the browser GUI
-b.
-Tests run in the background without opening the browser window
+b) Tests run in the background without opening the browser window
-c.
-Screenshots cannot be captured in headless mode
+c) Screenshots cannot be captured in headless mode
-d.
-Headless mode only works with Firefox
+d) Headless mode only works with Firefox

 <details>
   <summary>Solution</summary>